The Four Positions

 Historical roots

 This was the dominant Christological position among pre-Nicene Church Fathers.
 Justin Martyr (c.
-150 CE) described the Logos as a "second God" subordinate to the Father.
+AD 150) described the Logos as a "second God" subordinate to the Father.
 Origen (c.
-230 CE) taught that the Son was eternally generated by the Father but was a distinct, subordinate divine being.
+AD 230) taught that the Son was eternally generated by the Father but was a distinct, subordinate divine being.
 Tertullian (c.
-200 CE) used the metaphor of sunlight proceeding from the sun — same substance, but derived.
-After the Council of Nicaea in 325 CE, this view was largely superseded by the homoousios formula, which insisted on full equality rather than derived divinity.
+AD 200) coined the term "Trinity" but held a subordinationist theology — he used the metaphor of sunlight proceeding from the sun, same substance but derived, and his framework is closer to what this site calls Logos Theology than to the co-equal model later defined at Nicaea.
+After the Council of Nicaea in AD 325, this view was largely superseded by the homoousios formula, which insisted on full equality rather than derived divinity.
 However, the resistance to Nicaea's homoousios among the homoiousian ("similar substance") party of the mid-4th century can be understood as an echo of the pre-Nicene Logos position — affirming genuine but subordinate divinity.
 Many scholars argue that the pre-Nicene Fathers' position was closer to homoiousian theology than to the full co-equality that Nicaea ultimately enforced.
 See The 4th-Century Councils for the full history.

 Key passages